 Bottle feeding is a full time job at first.
 Depending how their size and how much milk they can take at once, you will be feeding them every few hours around the clock at first.
 After a few weeks, you can decrease the frequency.

 Kids can be weaned around 8 weeks of age.
 They will start nibbling on hay and grain when their rumen starts to develop - typically the 3 week range or so.
 And by 8 weeks they should be able to eat enough roughage to be taken off milk.

 However, if they are staying in a herd with their dam, then you can let her wean them when she is ready.
 Some does will kill them off sooner and others will let them continue to nurse for quite a while.

 If you are bottle feeding, you want to slowly wean them off their milk.
 So, we usually by 8 weeks are at two 16oz bottles per day, we may cut one to 8oz for a week.
 Then cut both to 8oz for a week.
 Then one to 4oz for a week and so on.
 Weaning doesn't have to go that long necessarily, but the longer they are on milk they tend to have better growth in their first year.

 What Do They Need - Baby Goat Supplies

 You don't need a ton of extra supplies to take care of your baby goats.
 However, it is important to have some things on hand to ensure they are easy to access if you do need them.

 Dry, Warm Shelter

 Your goat kids will need a dry, warm and draft free shelter to ensure that they are able to stay warm.
 We usually keep our does and kids in their kidding pen for the first few days.
+There are lots of different goat pen ideas you can use.
 They are then allowed into the kid goat fenced area to explore and play.

 As you already know from the feeding information, your goat babies will need access to milk for a minimum of 8 weeks.
 Goats milk is the best thing to feed.